 Dr Watson is a historian of forensic medicine and crime in Britain, focusing on the period between 1700 and the First World War.
 Her research is interdisciplinary, drawing on law, medicine and social history of crime.
-She is currently writing a monograph on medico-legal practice in England and Wales 1700-1914, drawing on case reports of interpersonal violence.
+She has recently completed a monograph on medico-legal practice in England and Wales 1700-1914, drawing on case reports of interpersonal violence.
 Her research interests are reflected in much of her teaching.

 History of crime in Britain; Western forensic medicine and science in the post-medieval period.

 Katherine Watson's doctoral thesis investigated the role of scientific expertise in the late Victorian period.
 The theme of ‘expertise’ recurs in her current work, which focuses on topics where medicine, crime and the law intersect.
 Her main areas of research are:

 She is currently working on a book on the history of acid throwing, an unusual form of assault, from the early eighteenth century through the 1970s.
 This strand of her research will be expanded and developed in future work, which will include further detailed study of assault as a form of interpersonal violence.
 She has also returned to the history of poisoning crimes, focusing on its incidence in Scotland.

 Her research interests have been reflected in appearances in television documentaries since 2005, most recently in Murder, Mystery and My Family (S5 Ep5, 2021).